kushalkolar/ds1019-project/README.md

  tell the GPU to render
 specific data, and then have a Texture so we can view it.
 The classes in this module handle this.

-`ComputeShader` - helper class adopted from pygfx, modified to be compatible with basic uniform buffers.
+* `ComputeShader`: helper class adopted from pygfx, modified to be compatible with basic uniform buffers.
 This class manages bindings (i.e. describe data that gets binded to the GPU), and the pipeline.
 We can update the uniform buffer and re-run the compute pipeline to compute and render a specific frame of data.

-`create_storage_buffer` - helper class to create storage buffers for our data on the GPU
+* `create_storage_buffer`: helper class to create storage buffers for our data on the GPU

-`MatrixCSR` - dataclass to organize the buffers that represent a CSR matrix
+* `MatrixCSR`: dataclass to organize the buffers that represent a CSR matrix

-`SpMVImage` - the main class that I wrote.
+* `SpMVImage`: the main class that I wrote.
 This takes a sparse CSR matrix `A` representing spatial components of neurons, and a dense matrix `C` representing temporal components.
 IT uses `ComputeShader` to send the data to the GPU, run the CSR scalar or CSR vector compute shader (kernel), based on a `kwarg`, and it also manages a fastplotlib `TextureArray` which allows us to visualize the results as new frames are reconstructed from `A` and `C`.